Pass It Along Fund

 The Pass It Along Fund was established at CCF by anonymous donors in the true spirit of philanthropy: to help Angelenos in moments of critical need without expecting anything in return.
 The original donors required that 100 percent of the money go directly to assist recipients within 72 hours of the request, with little paperwork or bureaucracy.
 They asked that recipients have no obligations except to pass along two acts of kindness.

-Over the last 20 years, the Pass It Along Fund has granted over $3.3M, impacting more than 1,500 lives throughout Los Angeles County when people needed it most.
+Over the last 20 years, the Pass It Along Fund has granted nearly $10M, impacting thousands of lives throughout Los Angeles County when people needed it most.

 CCF does not grant to individuals directly.
 Please refer to our list of nonprofit partners for inquiries related to receiving services or funding in Los Angeles.

 Being a single mother to an 11-year-old and 17-year-old while working to make ends meet as a housekeeper is challenging as it is, but add a pandemic and economic uncertainty, and it can seem nearly impossible.
 This is exactly where Angelina found herself when the stay at home orders were announced in mid-March.
 All the homes she cleaned asked her not to return until it was safe.
 Emotionally distraught, Angelina and her young family needed a lifeline.
 Angelina is among the 1.6 million Californians who are out of work because of the coronavirus pandemic.

 Economic hardship is rapidly emerging as a central concern of our nonprofit partners and communities across Los Angeles County, particularly for working poor families furloughed in industries like service, hospitality and construction.